ljoonal/CVR-Plugins/README.md

 Ever wanted to rotate items in desktop mode?
 Well now you can with this plugin!

-FUCK QUATERNIONS this project will probably never get finished.
+This plugin will probably never get finished due to Quaternions slowly driving me insane.

 ## Building